ad-freiburg/qlever/README.md

 If you want to skip the details and just get a running QLever instance to play around with.
 Follow the [quickstart guide](docs/quickstart.md).

+Alternatively to get started with a real (and really big) dataset we have prepared a [Wikidata Quickstart Guide](docs/wikidata.md).
+This guide takes you through the entire process of loading the full Wikidata Knowledge Base into QLever, but don't worry it is pretty.

 # Overview

 The rest of this page is organized in the following sections.
 Taking you